kimyingck/PublicTransportRidershipDashboard/README.md

 # Public Transport Ridership Dashboard

 ## Project Overview
 The **Public Transport Ridership Dashboard** analyzes and visualizes public transportation ridership data from **2019** to **2024** in Malaysia.
 The dataset encompasses daily statistics for both **bus** and **train** services.
 This project aims to uncover ridership patterns, trends, and insights that help both transportation professionals and users understand how various public transport modes are utilized.
 The insights generated from the analysis support data-driven decision-making and offer a comprehensive understanding of ridership trends over time.
 The data is sourced from [data.gov.my](https://data.gov.my/data-catalogue/ridership_headline), which provides access to public sector information in Malaysia.
+The Streamlit Web App can be accessed [here](https://ridership-dashboard.streamlit.app/).